FuelLabs/ETHDubai-2022-Workshop/exercise3/README.md

 ## Exercise 3
-Testing the contract from exercise 2 using the SDK.
+Test the contract from Exercise 2 using the Rust SDK.

+More info in the slides.